SwedbankPay/developer.swedbankpay.com/checkout/v3/index.md

 **Merchant Authenticated Consumer**

-In order to implement this solution, you need to be able to both collect and verify your customer's data using SCA.
+In order to implement this solution, you need to be able to both collect and verify your consumer's data using SCA.
 We store the consumer information, and with our PSP you are always able to choose one or more payment methods.

 Data Ownership          Swedbank Pay                  Merchant side